 First, John Mulligan's friend and colleague, Detective Kenneth Acerra, claimed to have "found" Mulligan's cell phone -- reported missing after the murder -- in the center console of Mulligan's Ford Explorer a full week after the crime.
 Acerra claimed he was looking for a charger when he came upon the cell phone, even though crime scene investigators who'd swept the vehicle right after the murder didn't find it.
 The explanation strained credulity.

 A second questionable incident also involved Acerra, this time with his partner, Detective Walter Robinson, and a close associate, Detective John Brazil.
-Within twelve hours of the murder the three detectives brought forward nineteen-year-old Rosa Sanchez, who claimed that while shopping for a bar of soap at Walgreens at 3 a.m. she saw a young African-American man peering into the sleeping Mulligan's car window.
+Within twelve hours of the murder the three detectives brought forward nineteen-year-old Rosa Sanchez, who claimed that while shopping for a bar of soap at Walgreens at 3 a.m. she saw a young African-American man peering into the window of the sleeping Det.
+Mulligan’s vehicle.

 Rosa Sanchez, coincidentally, was the niece of the woman Acerra lived with, a cousin to their child.

 Sanchez went on to identify Sean Ellis from a police photo array containing eight images, but only after homicide detectives granted her two separate tries.
-In her first time through the photos she selected another man-- neither Ellis nor Patterson -- and was escorted out of the building by Acerra and Robinson.
-(The photo she selected was the same one Rosa's husband, Ivan Sanchez, had earlier selected in a private viewing of the same photo arrays some days earlier, rating his certainty a “7 out of 10.”)
+In her first pass through the photos she selected another man-- neither Ellis nor Patterson -- and was escorted out of the building by Acerra and Robinson.
+(The photo she selected was the same one her husband, Ivan Sanchez, selected in a private viewing of the same photo arrays some days earlier, rating his certainty a “7 out of 10.”)

 After that first viewing, Rosa and her young husband sat in her "Uncle Kenny" Acerra's private car, parked outside the homicide unit, with him and Walter Robinson.
 By all accounts she was weeping.

 Moments later, Rosa Sanchez was brought back into homicide by Acerra and Robinson.
 Shown the unchanged photo array a second time, she immediately pointed to Sean Ellis's photo in the top, left corner.